ilcato/homebridge-ifttt/README.md

 Look for a sample config in [config.json example](https://github.com/ilcato/homebridge-ifttt/blob/master/config.json).

+See [IFTTT Maker Channel](https://ifttt.com/maker) for an explanation on how to configure an IFTTT recipe with a Maker Channel.

 You need to put the IFTTT Maker channel key in the configuration file and define a set of Buttons.

 Every button, once pressed with an Homekit app or via Siri, will generate an IFTTT trigger on the Maker channel.